El Hombre Caimán

+Legend

 Montenegro liked to watch the women who bathed in the waters of the Magdalena River but feared being caught watching from among the trees.
-He went to a witch in Alta Guajira for a potion to turn himself into an alligator so that the bathers would not suspect him and he could admire them as much as he wished.
+He went to an indio woman (also called a brujo "witch" or piache "shaman") in Alta Guajira for a potion to turn himself into an alligator so that the bathers would not suspect him and he could admire them as much as he wished.
 The witch gave him two potions: a red one that turned him into an alligator, and a white one that turned him back.
 Montenegro enjoyed this for some time.

-On one occasion, the friend who often accompanied him with the white potion could not come.
-In his place another man came and this man, when he saw him in his alligator form, became frightened and dropped the bottle of white potion that would make him a man again.
-Most of it spilled, but some of the liquid splashed on Saúl's head, and his head changed back but his body remained that of an alligator.
+On one occasion, the friend (drinking pal) who usually accompanied the peeping tom was unavailable, and the duty of splashing the white medicine to turn the caiman back into human fell on a substitute.
+But as he was not used to confronting he man in his alligator form, he got scared and smashed the bottle of white potion, so that only some of the liquid got splashed on Saúl's head, so his head returned to human, but his body remained alligator.
 After this, women were too afraid to bathe in the river.

-Only his mother dared approach him.
-Every night she came to the river to comfort him, and bring him his favorite foods: cheese, cassava (yucca), and bread soaked in rum.
-His mother eventually died of sadness, unable to find the witch who had made the potions.
+To bring peace to the village of Plato, it was decided the fishermen would try to hunt the alligator man down.
+They came and clubbed him brutally, but fearing retribution, these people became afraid to leave their homes.
+Montenegro was called a lizard ("lagarto") and was ostracized, and only his mother dared approach him.
+Every night she came to the river (to the secret wading spot between the rocks), to deliver him his favorite foods: cheese, whey, fish, and cassava (yucca) dishes, with an occasional small bottle of rum.
+The mother tried all sorts of remedies from having his godparents make the sign of the cross, to the parish priest's blessings, even burying a black cat alive at midnight on Good Friday as this was supposed to dispel evil.
+Nothing worked.
+So the mother embarked on the journey to find the indigenous shaman woman, only to discover she had died.
+The mother, returning to Plato three years later, died one night (of great grief) where she delivered her son's food.

 Alligator Man was left alone, with no-one to take care of him.
 He decided to let the river carry him out to sea at Bocas de Ceniza the mouth of the Magdalena River, near Barranquilla.
-Since then, the fishermen of the lower Magdalena, from Plato to Bocas de Ceniza, still hunt for him in the river and the swampy riverbanks.
+Since then, the fishermen of the lower Magdalena, from Plato to Bocas de Ceniza, are still on a lookout to hunt for him in the river and the swampy riverbanks.

+This story allegedly was published during the 1940s in the local paper La Prensa of Barranquilla, but the newspaper is defunct, and informants in recent years could not be found who remembered reading the newspaper clippings.